 Types of Michigan No Fault Insurance Benefits

-There are several different Michigan No-Fault Insurance benefits you are entitled to receive after suffering injuries in a Michigan car accident.
+There are different types of Michigan No-Fault Insurance benefits you are entitled to receive after suffering injuries in a Michigan car accident.
 These No-Fault Benefits include:

 Payment of benefits to have an agency or family member provide skilled or unskilled care and supervision to the accident victim during the period of recovery.
 In catastrophic cases, these benefits can be received for a lifetime.